Anna Ruby Falls Scenic Area

 To get to the visitors center you will need to drive through Unicoi State Park (driving directions).
 Unfortunately the fees for the Anna Ruby Falls Recreation Area and Unicoi State Park have nothing to do with one another.
 If you want to visit both places, you have to pay a fee at each one.
 If you are only visiting the falls you are allowed to drive through Unicoi State Park for free.

 Once you drive through Unicoi Park you will enter forest service property and soon arrive at the Anna Ruby Falls Visitor Center.
-Here you can pay your $2 recreation use fee.
-The fee is a per vehicle charge (buses are $10).
+Here is where you pay your $3 recreation use fee (per person, 16 and older; free for kids under 16) and access the trailhead.

 You can reach the falls via a ~ 1/2 mile paved trail that leads from the parking lot to two viewing decks.
 From there you get a nice view of both falls.
 More adventurous hikers can also walk the 4.6 mile Smith Creek Trail, which connects the base of Anna Ruby Falls to Unicoi State Park.
 Another interesting trail that begins at the visitors center is The Lion's Eye Trail.
 It runs along Smith Creek and is designed to provide visually impaired individuals an opportunity to visit the creek and learn about the local environment.
 The trail has hand rails and braille signs.